RedHatNordicsSA/learnlinux/lab-2/README.md

 👍 Another best practice is to talk to and collaborate with the people who affects your life cycle.
 If you depend on X to run your things, ensure you know what the future life cycle of X looks like.

 #### Automation
 In a perfect world, all applications are delivered with enough automation that they manages themselfs, in reality, few does.
 It's common that a piece of software comes with a manual, instead of a script and automatics.
-This means that doign things like testing and updating systems and software requires humans to follow guides and enter information into terminals, which does not scale.
-In turn, this means that we cannot update as often, as humans with skills and experience are limited resources in most companies.
+This means that doign things like testing and updating systems and software requires humans to follow documentation and enter information into terminals and click on buttons, which does not scale.
+It means that we cannot update as often, as humans with skills and experience are limited resources in most companies.

-👍 In order to
+👍 In order to get things into an automated state, most importantly, we need an automation strategy.
+Automation will not reach a sufficient state if the company is relying on good will and individual or team initiatives.
+To read about the key components of an automation strategy worth it's paper, see here: https://www.linkedin.com/pulse/what-serious-automation-strategy-looks-like-magnus-glantz/

+👍 If you are impatient and want to start with automation on Linux today, why not try out the most popular automation framework today, Ansible.
+Learn more here: https://www.ansible.com/overview/how-ansible-works

 ### Limiting the attack vector
 The more things you have running on a system, the more things can be exploited by bad actors.
 A first step is to review what is running on your system and disable what is not needed.